-- Tutoring After or before school classes where students receive individual guided practice and homework assistance from teachers and tutors.
-The tutoring period is explicitly designed to respond to student achievement data and target student areas of difficulty.
+- Tutoring After -school classes where students receive individual guided practice and homework assistance from teachers and tutors.
+The Tutoring period is explicitly designed to respond to student achievement data and target student areas of difficulty.
 Students will also be coached and given the opportunity to practice the learning strategies and work habits that they encounter in their regular course work.
-For those students needing further intervention, one-on-one tutoring and supplementary remedial instruction may be provided.
-Teachers and staff usually invite students who are struggling that need extra support. - After school Program will be offered for students where homework assistance, enrichment work and online programs will be utilized, as well as arts and crafts and physical activity will be provided.
-The hours will be from 3:00pm-6:00pm.
-Signs ups will be available during Orientation.
-(Rules regarding After school Programrefer to All Stars Program guidelines) - Summer Session Summer programs will provide critical support for struggling students as well as acceleration and enrichment opportunities for students who have reached grade-level proficiency.
+For those students needing further intervention, one-on-one tutoring and supplementary remedial instruction may be provided. - Summer Session Summer programs will provide critical support for struggling students as well as acceleration and enrichment opportunities for students who have reached grade-level proficiency.